 Keep reading to learn about the top five projects to invest in this year that will pay for themselves quickly.
 Knowing this information will help a homeowner decide what projects to invest in first and which ones are better left for another time.

 Regardless of if a person is planning to sell their home in the near future or not, first impressions count.
 It’s possible to make the exterior of a home shine by cleaning up trash and debris on the property.
 It’s also possible to brighten up the outside space by adding some quality outdoor lighting.
 Replace old lighting fixtures and bulbs with new ones and install new lighting if needed.

 Other types of yard work are beneficial, too.
 Taking steps that improve a home’s curb appeal is going to provide long-term benefits.
 While it is a good idea to maintain the outdoor space by raking, watering the plants, and removing weeds, it’s also a good idea to think “green” when planning a landscaping design.
-According to Atlanta landscaping design company Oasis Landscape, professional landscaping can boost property values when a lawn is upgraded from average to excellent.
+Professional landscaping and tree surgeons in Keller can boost property values when a lawn is upgraded from average to excellent.

 Try to find low-maintenance landscape options.
 This includes adding new beds of mulch instead of grass.
 It’s also a good idea to plant drought-tolerant plants, which is going to reduce costs.

 In recent years, most homeowners have moved away from carpeting throughout their homes and opting for hardwood flooring instead.
 Even though the thought of having to remove carpeting and refinishing the wood floors alone may seem like a tedious and daunting task, with the right tools, this is a DIY project that can be done for an affordable price.